Could your team use a boost?

 How well do they actually work together within your team?
 Do you ever ask yourself this question?
 And what could we improve about the collaboration within our team?
 Also a good question to think about.
 A lot has been written about collaboration within teams.
 And it still remains difficult to really achieve this.

-Just look at teams in top sports.
-Why does one football team function as a good team and is there always misery in the other team?
-People don't allow each other to score a goal.
-The egotists want to score a goal themselves, while in many cases they would have been better off handing the ball to someone else.
-You see this kind of behavior in all kinds of teams.
-Both in sports and in business.
-Team members put their own interests above the team's interests.
-And blame others if the goal is not achieved, without even looking in the mirror themselves.
+Just look at teams in top-level sports.
+Why does one football team function as a good team, while there is always misery in another?
+They begrudge each other the opportunity to score a goal.
+Those with egos want to score a goal themselves, even though in many cases they would have been better off passing the ball to someone else.
+You see this kind of behavior recurring in all kinds of teams, both in sports and in the business world.
+Team members put their own self-interest above the team's interest and blame others when the goal isn't achieved, without ever looking in the mirror themselves.
+Using a team booster is essential in this regard.

 For example, if a football team does not perform well for a period, in most cases the coach is fired.
 He has not gotten the team to work well together so that performance during the matches improves.
 In business this is often different.
 If a team does not perform well, it is usually the fault of the team members.
 But is that really so?